 The Collective Proceedings are for the period commencing 1 January 2020 and ending on 31 July 2023.

 Clare Spottiswoode CBE is bringing this claim on behalf of the Class.
+Clare's role is to represent and act in the best interests of the organisations that fall within the Class Definition while bringing their respective claims on a collective basis against the Defendants.
 For more information about Clare and the rest of the team involved in bringing the claim, please see the About Us page.

 The claim is being brought in the UK’s Competition Appeal Tribunal (also known as the “CAT”) which is a specialist court based in London.
 The CAT hears and decides cases involving competition issues and has expertise in law, economics, business and accountancy.
 The CAT publishes its Rules and Guidance, together with information about what it does, on its website: www.catribunal.org.uk.
 This claim's specific case page on the CAT website can be accessed here